Assistant Professor of Law

 Phone: (618) 453-8702

-Jennifer A. Brobst joined the SIU School of Law faculty as an Assistant Professor in 2014.
+Jennifer Brobst joined the Southern Illinois University School of Law faculty as an Assistant Professor in 2014.
 She is cross-appointed as a member of faculty in the SIU School of Medicine Department of Medical Humanities.
-Since 2015, she has served as a faculty trainer for the SIU School of Social Work Trauma Based Behavioral Health Fellowship graduate program.
-Her teaching and research interests focus on health law and policy, including the intersection of public health and criminal law in cases of violent crime.
-She serves as the faculty advisor for the Journal of Legal Medicine, health law specialization, and the student organizations Law and Medicine Society and Law Students for Reproductive Justice.
+She also serves as the faculty advisor for the Journal of Legal Medicine and the health law curricular specialization.

-Professor Brobst is admitted to practice law (inactive status) in California, Indiana, North Carolina, and before the United States Supreme Court.
-She holds degrees from Victoria University of Wellington Law School, New Zealand (LL.M. by thesis on international comparative law addressing physical child abuse defenses); University of San Diego School of Law (J.D.); and University of Cape Town, Republic of South Africa (B.A., with distinctions in Archaeology and Social Anthropology).
+Professor Brobst has been admitted to practice law, now in inactive status, in California, Indiana, North Carolina, and before the United States Supreme Court.
+She received her LL.M. from Victoria University of Wellington Law School, New Zealand (by thesis on international and comparative law addressing physical child abuse); J.D. from University of San Diego School of Law; and B.A. from University of Cape Town, Republic of South Africa (with distinction in Archaeology and Social Anthropology).
 She spent much of her early childhood and young adulthood living overseas, but was primarily raised in Southern California.
 Her mother is from Edwardsville, Illinois, and she has a long family history in Southern Illinois.